Explore

 Delivery tools

-Agile product development teams use a variety of tools to build and deliver software.
-This includes tools for planning, managing, and completing work, as well as tools for reporting on progress.
+Cross-functional teams use a variety of tools to deliver new functionality and experiences.
+This includes software for planning, managing, and completing work — as well as reporting on progress and readiness.
 Look for software with a streamlined UI that is tailored to your team's preferred methodology — such as kanban, Scaled Agile Framework®, scrum, or The Aha!
 Framework for product development.
-And make sure the tool your engineering team uses connects to your product roadmap.
-This way, everyone can see what you are working on and why it matters.
+And make sure every team’s work connects to your product roadmap.
+This way, product management, engineering, operations, IT, and marketing can all see what is happening and the impact it will have.

 Delivery tools and features include: